Poor Record Keeping = Going to the Poor House (or, why project documentation matters)

 candyDo you like modern architecture?
 Is Frank Lloyd Wright someone you wish you could have met?

 If so, then you’ll want to check out the new “Masters Gallery” of the North Carolina Modernist Houses (NCMH) group.
-With changes and additions announced this week, it’s Gallery is America’s largest open digital archive of Modernist houses, as well as the internationally known Modernist architects who designed them.
+It claims to be America’s largest open digital archive of Modernist houses, as well as the internationally known Modernist architects who designed them.

 Currently, the Gallery showcases over 30 architects with extensive house histories and over 10,000 photos.
 The Gallery is extensive and searchable and includes, among many other notables, Frank Gehry and, of course, Frank Lloyd Wright.